Maham-j/Damien-Hirst-Painting-GUI/README.md

 1. The color list showcases an exquisite array of hues inspired by your chosen image.
 2. Timmy's brushes dance with the elegance of these colors, creating a masterpiece that's uniquely yours.

-## 📷 Extracting Colors from Images

-1. Uncomment the code that utilizes the `colorgram` library to extract colors from an image.
-2. Replace 'images.jpg' with the file path of your chosen image.
-3. Watch as a palette of colors is revealed for your dot painting masterpiece.

 ## 📄 License to Immerse

-This creative endeavor falls under the MIT License.
+This creative endeavor falls under the GNU GENERAL PUBLIC LICENSE.
 Dive into its artistic terms within the LICENSE file.

 ## 📞 Connect with the Art Curator